isomerpages/edb-osp/_resources/4-national-day.md

 Viewing Singapore’s [National Day Parade 2020](https://www.ndp.gov.sg/whatshappening/bringing-ndp-to-our-homes/) online.
 Even better, organise a virtual watch party with friends and loved ones!

 ### Share your stories
+Got a birthday wish for Singapore?
 Join Singaporeans and friends of Singapore from all around the world in [sharing your stories](https://www.ndp.gov.sg/ourheartforsg/overview) for the little red dot.
 Share your reflections, your words of thanks, your hopes and aspirations.
 Share from your heart.
 Together, these make up our experience as a people: what we have gone through, and where we want to go.
+Don't forget to hashtag #SGNcelebrates and #OurHeartforSG in your well wishes!

 ### Celebrations around the world!
 Singapore communities everywhere are organising e-gatherings this August.
 Find one near you!